discord/discord-rpc/documentation/hard-mode.md

 ## New RPC Events

-The two new RPC events for Rich Presence power the ability to join and spectate your friends' games.
-First is the `GAME_JOIN` event:
+The three new RPC events for Rich Presence power the ability to join and spectate your friends' games.

+First is the `ACTIVITY_JOIN` event:

 ```json
 {